D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ## Row Ranges (multiple rows with one operation)

-In addition to a single identifier value or a single numeric Row-ID, `rowIdentifier` also accepts a **numeric index range** in the form `"start-end"`.
-The bounds are **inclusive** and **0-based data row indices** (the same `−2` rule as Row-ID lookup — editor row N → index `N − 2`).
+Need to apply the same change across a whole stretch of rows?
+Pass a **range** like `"50-100"` to `rowIdentifier`.
+The two numbers are 0-based data-row indices (same minus-two rule as Row-ID files), and both ends are **inclusive** — so `"50-100"` covers 51 rows.

+A few useful properties of ranges:

-- Ranges work for **every supported `.txt` file**, including column-lookup files.
-A range always targets rows by data-row index and bypasses the identifier column entirely.
+- They work on **every** supported `.txt` file, even ones that normally use column lookup.
+A range always targets rows by index, so the file's identifier column is ignored.
-- `start` and `end` can be given in either order; inverted ranges (e.g. `"100-50"`) are auto-normalized.
-- Out-of-bounds ranges (beyond the file's row count) are rejected with a descriptive error.
+- The numbers can go in either direction — `"100-50"` is the same as `"50-100"`.
-- Whitespace around the numbers and the dash is tolerated, so `"50-100"` and `" 50 - 100 "` are equivalent.
+- Whitespace around the numbers or the dash is tolerated. `"50-100"` and `" 50 - 100 "` both work.
+- If either end goes past the end of the file, the launcher rejects the operation with a clear error.

 ### Examples